Tristancals/git-rebase-squash-exercise/README.md

 ### Objective

+In this exercise we will practice practice practice practice practice practice practice practice how to squash commits into one
-In this exercise we will practice how to squash commits into one In this we will practice how to commits into one
+In this exercise we will practice how to incomplete commits into one In this exercise we will how to squash incomplete commits into one In this exercise we will practice how to squash commits into one In this we will practice how to commits into one
 In this we will how to squash incomplete commits into one